The Power Of WordsPosted By Michael Roby | Tuesday, October 30th, 2012

 How do other KCC’s use Conative Keywords in explaining and applying Kolbe Wisdom to and for the benefit of those we serve?
 Your thoughts?

-Tags: Bank Advisor, Bank Rep, broker-dealers, business, business coach, client relationship, client service, customer service, Financial Advisor, financial advisors, Hurricane Sandy, Keynote Speaker, marketing, Michael Roby, Motivational Speaker, professional speaker, relationship development, sales, sales coach, Sales Trainer, Sales Training, selling, Weather Channel
+Tags: Bank Advisor, Bank Rep, broker-dealers, business, business coach, client relationship, client service, customer service, Financial Advisor, financial advisors, Hurricane Sandy, Keynote Speaker, marketing, Michael Roby, Motivational Speaker, professional speaker, relationship development, sales, Sales, sales coach, Sales Trainer, Sales Training, Weather Channel